ifarzana/lara-test/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

+## Laravel test description

+A Laravel application which stores data about attractions.

+All users should be able to view any approved attractions in the database.

+Authenticated users should be able review the attractions, and leave a rating between 1-5.
+Each user should only be allowed to create one review for an attraction, however they should be able to update their own review at a later date.

+Users with administrator access should be able to add, edit and delete attractions from the system.
+They should also have the option to review and hide any inappropriate reviews.

 ## Official Documentation

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).